sishirsubedi/sishirsubedi.github.io/_projects/1_project.md

 Graph neural networks (GNN) for latent space decomposition
 </span>

+In this project, we study [Biolord](https://www.nature.com/articles/s41587-023-02079-x) paper and use similar idea to design a new model to address the latent space decomposition problem.

-In the [Biolord](https://www.nature.com/articles/s41587-023-02079-x) paper, the authors present an interesting approach to decomposing a mixed latent space to capture label/condition-specific effects.
+The authors in the paper present an interesting approach to decomposing a mixed latent space to capture label/condition-specific effects.
 The described deep learning model is based on a generative framework consisting of a dedicated subnetwork for each known attribute.
 The multiple module networks are jointly optimized.

-Overall idea of Biolord model is -
+Overall idea of Biolord model is:
 - step 1: generate mixed latent space
 - step 2: use label specific subnetwork to isolate label specific effects from mixed latent space
 - step 3: joint training with data reconstruction.